 I'm quite used to it - growing up in Finland during the winter time there's darkness almost 24/7.

 The positive side of that is that you can see stars very well.

 What is your favourite constellation/star and why?

 The Plough (which is Otava in Finnish) is my favourite because it is the easiest to find and there's a lot of mystery behind the number 7.

+Introduction

-Introduction This pack contains ideas for activities based around our production of THREE KINGS.
-The activities are aimed at those aged 5-11 years old, but material can be adapted by teachers to suit the needs of their students.
-We hope that you find this pack useful and that it enables your pupils to gain as much as possible from the performance.
-Just get in touch with us if you need some help or further ideas along the way.
-We would love to hear from you if you have copies of any written work, photos or videos of any drama work that you could send to us. @tl\theatre admin@travellinglighttheatre.org.uk
+This pack contains ideas for activities based around our production of THREE KINGS.
+The activities are aimed at those aged 5-11 years old but can be adapted.

-Å
+We would love to hear from you if you have any photos, videos or examples you would like to share with us.

+admin@travellinglighttheatre.org.uk

+Or tag us on Facebook: @TravellingLightTheatre Twitter or Instagram: @TL_Theatre

 About the show

 Inspiration

 THREE KINGS is based on an original idea by Katie Sykes, Saikat Ahamed & Craig Edwards and has been devised by the company.
 The plot has been inspired by folk tales from countries around the world and though the title came from the nativity story of the Magi.

-Talking about the show, Writer In The Room Saikat Ahamed said: "Three Kings is a show for the whole family, filled with song, dance and lots and lots of heart.
+Talking about the show, Writer In The Room Saikat Ahamed said:

+"Three Kings is a show for the whole family, filled with song, dance and lots and lots of heart.

 There's a subtle message, yes, but also it should be extremely funny and joyous.
 There should be laughter and tears, the audience will go out wanting to make friends with the world!"

-$\bigcirc$

-Getting ready to see the show

-X

-THREE KINGS is being performed to children aged 5 and up.
-It is performed by three actors.
-Before coming to watch you could get pupils thinking about what they are going to see

-e.g. How many of them have been to see a play before?
-What do they think the play is about?

-A synopsis of the play is included in this pack but we recommend that no-one is told the whole story before they see the play.

-Themes you might pick out include:

-- Relationships

-- The stars / night sky

-- Migration

-- Loss
+Synopsis

 The story begins with three weary travellers from far off lands, meeting by chance.
 To begin with we hear about a princess and the stories she is told.
 But before this tale can be finished, the teller is interupted by the other travellers.
 Disagreement, suspicion and conflict soon follows.
 Why are they all here at the same time?

 After finding their own space and setting up for the night, the shadows begin to draw in.
-The three women overcome their suspicions of each other, share some food and begin to exchange stories.
+The three women overcome their suspicions of each other, share some food and begin to exchange stories

 We hear three stories, about three kings.
 A brother, a father and a husband.

 During the first story we meet a greedy king.
 We learn about how his greed affects his sister and discover his love for lots of shiny things!

 In story two we hear about a woman's love of dancing and how this love brings her amongst the stars, where she falls in love.
 But falling in love with a star isn't easy and sometimes you have to give things up to follow what you want the most.

 The final story tells us about a princess who was once surrounded by family and stories.
 But this didn't last for long and now she is all alone.

 They tell stories of greed, stories of love, stories of loss.
 Stories of stars and stories of Kings.

 Their stories light up the night sky with curious worlds, fierce adventures and flickers of their past.
 Suddenly these strangers don't seem so strange.
 We learn that for very different reasons, from different lands, using different tools, they are all following the same star.
 But, stars burn brightest just before they die.

 As dawn approaches, the travellers unite for a new adventure, a new story which they must write together.

+Making the show